robertwenner/comics/doc/outputs.md

 * `outdir`: name of the directory where to place the generated series pages.
 This is relative to the web server's root and defaults to "series".

+* `index`: path to a Perl Template Toolkit file for the series index.

 In your comics, you need to be an object of languages to single values (the series names) in the comic like below: